Greek Cuisine: 34 Traditional Greek Foods To Try

 6. Tiropita - Greek Cheese Pie

-Cheese pies—that’s all I needed to know to try them and love them.
+These are cheese pies.
+That’s all I needed to know to try them and love them.
 If you need more, here you go . . .

 Tiropita is one of the classic dishes of Greek cooking made with layers of phyllo pastry (sometimes transliterated as “filo” pastry).
 The phyllo dough sheets are filled with a mixture of feta cheese and eggs wrapped into triangles, basted in butter, and baked until golden brown.

-Sometimes other Greek cheeses are added like Mizithra or graviera, but you can usually count on feta being incorporated in the mix.
+Sometimes other Greek cheeses are added like mizithra or graviera, but you can usually count on feta being incorporated in the mix.

 Tiropita is a delicious traditional food in Greece that is most easily found throughout the country in its neighborhood bakeries.